MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/unlodctr_1.md

 ---
 title: unlodctr
-description: Reference topic for unlodctr, which removes Performance counter names and Explain text for a service or device driver from the system registry ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for unlodctr, which removes Performance counter names and Explain text for a service or device driver from the system registry ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article